-Admission standards for Graduate Studies at California Baptist University can be found in the Admissions section of the University Catalog.
+Admission standards for graduate studies at California Baptist University can be found under Graduate Program Admission in the Online and Professional Studies section of the University Catalog.
 Specific admission requirements for the Graduate Program in Education are:

-- 1. Grade Point Average - A minimum 3.0 GPA for unconditional admission and a minimum 2.5 GPA for conditional admission - Applicants who do not meet the minimum GPA may be considered for admission with the presentation of a minimum combined score of 1000 on the verbal and quantitative sections of the Graduate Record Exam (GRE) - 2.
-Two Recommendations, completed on forms provided, from sources who can address your potential for success.
+- 1. Grade Point Average - A minimum 3.0 GPA for unconditional admission and a minimum 2.5 GPA for conditional admission - Applicants who do not meet the minimum GPA may be considered for admission with the presentation of a minimum combined score of 1000 on the verbal and quantitative sections of the Graduate Record Exam (GRE) - Two Recommendations, completed on forms provided, from sources who can address your potential for success.
 It is preferred that one recommendation be from a professor or instructor.
-Family members and friends may not complete recommendations - 3.
-Comprehensive Essay of at least 500 words that includes the following: - Purpose for entering the program - Why you are suited to be an educator - · Reasons for choosing to study at California Baptist University - 4.
+Family members and friends may not complete recommendations - Comprehensive Essay of at least 500 words that includes the following: - Purpose for entering the program - Why you are suited to be an educator - Reasons for choosing to study at California Baptist University - 4.
 Successful Interview with the Director of the Graduate Program in Education